Student Resources

 The Interfaith Center reflects the many diverse religious traditions on our campus.
 It is the representative organization for chaplains and campus ministry staff who are officially selected representatives of religious denominations and have a major concern for and a working relationship with the University.
 Worship services are held and opportunities are provided to learn about and appreciate diverse religious traditions.

-The Ombudsman is an impartial and independent resource for any individual within the university community seeking assistance or information in pursuit of the resolution of a concern or problem related to their life or work at the university.
-Speaking with the Ombudsman will increase your awareness of alternatives available to you for resolving work or academic-related concerns.
-The Ombudsman Office always strives to enhance an individual’s capabilities to deal effectively with situations on their own.
+The Ombuds is an impartial and independent resource for any individual within the university community seeking assistance or information in pursuit of the resolution of a concern or problem related to their life or work at the university.
+Speaking with the Ombuds will increase your awareness of alternatives available to you for resolving work or academic-related concerns.
+The Ombuds Office always strives to enhance an individual’s capabilities to deal effectively with situations on their own.
 If further assistance is requested, additional information can be gathered on your behalf and referrals can be made to other resources and support services.

 LGBTQ* Services